Mubashrah-wq/Open-Data-for-Schools/README.md

 # Open-Data-for-Schools
 Open science and as part of it, open data has the potential to bring transparency and scientific innovation.
-With the availability of openly accessible datasets, students could have the opportunity to work with real datasets e.g., about their city or neighborhood, and understand different facts and real-life problems at a local level.
-To facilitate teachers and students an open data interface developed using open source tools that provide direct access to educational datasets categorized under the educational domain: science, math, and geography.
+With the availability of openly accessible datasets, students could have the opportunity to work with real datasets e.g., about their city or neighborhood, and understand different facts and real-life problems at a local level.To facilitate teachers and students we developed an open data interface using open source tools that provide direct access to educational datasets categorized under the following educational domains: science, math, and geography.
-# Getstarted
+# Get Started
 Download the source code (master branch) in XAMPP htdocs under the new folder "project".
 You can download XAMPP from https://www.apachefriends.org/download.html.
 Start running the Apache and MySql on XAMMP.
 Use the follwing login details for wordpress login:

 User name: odwschool@gmail.com